 The HIV clinic offers:

-- Each June the HIV clinic participates with HIV Awareness Week, providing confidential or anonymous no needle testing free of charge.
+- In June and in December the HIV clinic participates with HIV Awareness Week and World AIDS Day providing confidential or anonymous no needle testing free of charge.

 Click to learn more about LINK-UP Van Buren/Cass Data to Care Initiative